bentomhall/nih-system/homebrewery/world/player-options.md

 - Cast time: 1 action
 - Range: 60 ft
 - Duration instantaneous
-- Classes: Druid, Bounty Hunter, Ranger, Spellblade, War Mage
+- Classes: Druid, Bounty Hunter, Ranger, Spellblade, Warmage
 ____
 The air around a creature you can see within range takes on the aspect of ice.
 The target must make a Constitution saving throw.
 On a failed save, the target takes 4d6 cold damage and their movement is reduced to 0 until the end of their next turn.
 On a success, they take half damage and are not slowed.